NeerCodes/DevOps/README.md

 **7. Application Layer –** User interface and application services (HTTP, FTP, etc.).

-**- Key Point:** The OSI model provides a conceptual understanding of how the internet theoretically works.
+**Key Point:** The OSI model provides a conceptual understanding of how the internet theoretically works.

 #### TCP/IP Model (Practical Model):
 - In real-world applications, the TCP/IP (Transmission Control Protocol/Internet Protocol) model, which powers the modern internet, simplifies the OSI model into 4 layers, combining similar functionalities: